mattwatsoncodes/restrict-content-by-role/readme.txt

 == Changelog ==

+= 1.0.0 =
+* First stable release

+= 1.1.0 =
+* Reviewed and refactored code

+= 1.2.0 =
+* Updated for submission to WordPress plugin repository

+= 2.0.0 =
+* The plugin can now restrict access to content on within wp-admin
+* You can now select which roles are shown in the custom meta box

+= 2.1.0 =
+* Now works with the CMS Tree Page View plugin

+= 3.0.0 =
+* Switched the way the meta box checkboxes work, so that they are more intuitive.

+= 3.0.1 =
+* Fixed bug where new pages would be locked out.

+= 3.1.0 =
+* New option to prevent users adding child pages to restricted pages.

+= 3.1.1 =
+* Bug fix - sometimes new pages were automatically locked.

+= 3.1.2 =
+* Bug fix - better fix for auto-locking pages.

+= 3.2.0 =
+* Added checkbox to allow redirects back to the originally requested URL

 = 3.3.0 =
 * Added 'Public Access' role, to restrict pages to logged in users
 * Fixed an issue that prevented Tree Page View from working with the plugin

-= 3.2.0 =
-* Added checkbox to allow redirects back to the originally requested URL

-= 3.1.2 =
-* Bug fix - better fix for auto-locking pages.

-= 3.1.1 =
-* Bug fix - sometimes new pages were automatically locked.

-= 3.1.0 =
-* New option to prevent users adding child pages to restricted pages.

-= 3.0.1 =
-* Fixed bug where new pages would be locked out.

-= 3.0.0 =
-* Switched the way the meta box checkboxes work, so that they are more intuitive.

-= 2.1.0 =
-* Now works with the CMS Tree Page View plugin

-= 2.0.0 =
-* The plugin can now restrict access to content on within wp-admin
-* You can now select which roles are shown in the custom meta box

-= 1.2.0 =
-* Updated for submission to WordPress plugin repository

-= 1.1.0 =
-* Reviewed and refactored code

-= 1.0.0 =
+= 3.3.1 =
-* First stable release
+* Tested with WordPress 4.5, updated translations